knazim667/mp4-to-gif-converter/README.md

         * Selectable Text Background Color.
         * Multiple Text Position Options (e.g., center, top-left, bottom-right).
         * **Live Preview:** See text overlay changes in real-time on the video player.
-    * **Visual and Numerical Cropping:**
-        * **Interactive Visual Cropper:** Select crop area directly on the video preview with a draggable and resizable rectangle.
-Defaults to a 75% centered selection for new crops.
-        * **Numerical Inputs:** Specify exact X, Y, Width, and Height for cropping.
     * **Playback Speed Manipulation:** Modify the playback speed of the output video or GIF to create slow-motion or fast-motion effects.
     * **Reverse Playback:** Play the output video or GIF in reverse for creative effects.
 * **Quick Presets:**